-If necessary, the PI may submit limited supplemental materials that provide critical new information related to their research proposal after the application deadline but not later than 5:00pm PDT on October 8, 2010.
+If desired, the PI may submit limited supplemental materials that provide critical new information related to their research proposal after the application deadline but not later than 5:00pm PDT on February 24, 2011.
 Supplementary materials will not be accepted after this deadline.
-CIRM will accept a one-time-only submission of materials from the PI only if it meets the submission deadline and conforms to the requirements described herein.
-Accepted submissions will be forwarded to reviewers for their consideration.
+CIRM will accept a one-time-only submission of materials

-The submission should be in the form of a one-page letter addressed to the Senior Review Officer.
-The body of the cover letter may not exceed 500 words and should briefly describe the type of information submitted and when the information became available.
+The submission should be in the form of a one-page letter addressed to the Senior Review Officer, Dr. Gilberto R. Sambrano and sent via Email to gsambrano@cirm.ca.gov (see section X).
+The body of the letter may not exceed 500 words and should briefly describe the type of information submitted and when the information became available.
 The following materials qualify for submissions of supplemental materials:

-- Within the one-page cover letter, provide specific citation(s) to journal publications related to the proposed project that were published or accepted for publication since the application submission deadline.
-You may briefly describe the significance of the publication(s) to the proposal in the cover letter. - 2.
-Within the one-page cover letter, confirmation of funding secured from other sources or regulatory (e.g., IND, IDE) filings or approvals acquired since the application submission deadline. - 3.
-Within the one-page cover letter, notice of patent application(s) filed, notice of allowance received or patent(s) issued, or notice of license(s) to relevant intellectual property (granted or received) since the application submission deadline.
+- Within the one-page letter, provide specific citation(s) to journal publications related to the proposed project that were published or accepted for publication since the application submission deadline.
+You may briefly describe the significance of the publication(s) to the proposal in the letter. - 2.
+Within the one-page letter, provide confirmation of funding secured from other sources or regulatory (e.g., IND, IDE) filings or approvals acquired since the application submission deadline. - 3.
+Within the one-page letter, provide notice of patent application(s) filed, notice of allowance received or patent(s) issued, or notice of license(s) to relevant intellectual property (granted or received) since the application submission deadline.